 Willingness to put more and the best version - Good programmers are not only responsible for building what you dictate them but also putting their invaluable technical advice is what you should expect from them.
 They have all the five senses as you have and so must put their views and points on what is right for your app and what is not.

 How to reduce the cost of outsourced mobile app development

-The best thing you could do to reduce the cost of your app development is avoiding those cheap $20/hour developers.
+The best thing you could do to reduce the cost of your app development is to avoid those cheap $20/hour developers.
 Yes, you’ve read it right, you will save money by avoiding cheap developers.
 Let me explain it a bit more extensively.

-So the best favor that you could do to reduce the cost of development is by avoiding the “Cheap” development options.
+So the best favour that you could do to reduce the cost of development is by avoiding the “Cheap” development options.